stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 increased through application of a VDF, see [Extension: Overdue Term](#overdue-terms)).

-The first block of a term always builds off the last bitcoin-announced block of the prior term.
-Producers may not choose to reorg a prior term, but any unannounced blocks from the prior term are dropped.
+The first block of a term always builds off the last-known block of the prior term, which itself is a descendant of the last on-Bitcoin snapshot.
+Producers may not choose to reorganize a prior term, but any unannounced blocks from the prior term are dropped.

 ### Producer Set Collaboration